UMCarpentries/intro-curriculum-r/paper/paper.md

 begins.
-1. An extensive small group practice module towards the end of the workshop allows learners to more independently practice the skills they have learned throughout the workshop.
+1. An extensive small group practice module towards the end of the workshop allows learners to more independently practice the skills they have learned throughout.
-1. The workshop concludes with a recap of what was covered and resources available for learners to continue learning and getting help after the workshop concludes.
+1. The workshop concludes with a recap of what was covered and resources available for learners to continue learning and getting help down the line.

 ## Pilot Workshop
 <!-- experience of use -->